eosrio/hyperion-docs/docs/install.md

 The memory lock option will prevent any Elasticsearch heap memory from being swapped out.

 !!! warning
-    Setting `bootstrap.memory_lock: true` will make elasticsearch try to use all the RAM configured for JVM on startup (check next step).
-This can cause Elasticsearch to crash if you allocate more RAM than available.
+    Setting `bootstrap.memory_lock: true` will make Elasticsearch try to use all the RAM configured for JVM on startup (check next step).
+This can cause the application to crash if you allocate more RAM than available.

 !!! note
     A different approach is to [disable swapping](https://www.elastic.co/guide/en/elasticsearch/reference/7.14/setup-configuration-memory.html#setup-configuration-memory) on your system.